Stop Using Manual Redirects for Expo Router Authentication, Use Protected Stack Instead

 }

-This approach worked well, but we used redirects, and when we have different use cases like first launch or first login, it can be challenging.
+This approach worked well, but when handling different use cases like first launch or first login, it became challenging.

 The New Approach: Stack.Protected

-With Stack.Protected, we can now declare directly which routes are accessible based on certain conditions:
+With Stack.Protected, routes can now be declared as accessible based on specific conditions:

 // app/_layout.tsx